-Let's have a look to the tier points you earn for bookings to Asia.
+Let’s have a look at the tier points you earn for bookings to Asia.
 Here you will receive the same amount of tier points at the British Airways Executive Club flying with BA than you would earn flying to the US.

 On the other hand, if you happen to fly from London to Hong Kong with Qatar Airways via Doha, you would even receive 140 tier points for each of the legs, which would sum up to 560 tier point with one singe business class return booking to East Asia.
-The same is valid here, putting in additional connecting flights can drastically increase the tier points you earn and bring ou closer to the British Airways Executive Club silver status.
+The same is valid here, putting in additional connecting flights can drastically increase the tier points you earn and bring you closer to the British Airways Executive Club silver status.

 If you plan to travel in business or first class with British Airways or a oneworld partner anyway, it is possible that you are already very close to the British Airways Executive Club Silver status.
-If you happen to fly twice a year to Asia or the United States, you literally reach the silver status without any additional effort even if you scored bargain flights.
+If you happen to fly twice a year to Asia or the United States, you literally reach the silver status without any additional effort, even if you scored bargain flights.

 This means that even a regular traveler, without performing any tier point runs at all, can achieve a mid tier status earning him complimentary lounge access and priority on various other services.

 Continue reading with British Airways Executive Club – Part 5, Top 5 Tier point runs out of Europe